panoptesDev/Safecoin/docs/src/integrations/exchange.md

 [clusters](../clusters.md) before moving to production on mainnet-beta.
 Devnet is the most open and flexible, and ideal for initial development, while testnet offers more realistic cluster configuration.
-Both devnet and testnet support a faucet, run `safecoin airdrop 1` to obtain some devnet or testnet PANO for developement and testing.
+Both devnet and testnet support a faucet, run `panoptis airdrop 1` to obtain some devnet or testnet PANO for developement and testing.